Suggestibility tests: what are they and why should we even do them, if we’re going to do them at all (in hypnosis)?

 This is a test that almost always results in a convincing response, if you frame it correctly.
 And once you get a response you tell the subject, “Open your eyes!”, and their own observation ratifies the experience.

-The Hands Clasp Test and Variant
+The Hands Clasp Test

 And finally, the famous hands clasp test.Unlike the others, this is a digital test, which means there is no wide range of possible results.
 From the subject’s point of view (which is the only one that matters), it either works or it doesn’t (in which case, you'll react indifferently).
 But when it does work, you can expect to zone them through the floor.